MechaKaradi/Spatial-Crime-Prediction/README.md

 # Notebooks Order
 The Notebooks are numbered in the order they should be run.
 The function of each notebook is described below.

 `01_Data Clean Final.ipynb` : Cleans the Crimes data from the `NYPD_Complaint_Data_Historic.csv` and generates a pickle file with the cleaned data.
 This file is used as input for the other notebooks.

+`11_CrimeClusters.ipynb` : Prepares the data for the machine learning models.
+It generates a grid, counts the crimes near the grid points, and generates a pickle file with the data.
+This file is used as input for the other notebooks.
+`12_YearsSeperated.ipynb` : Performs the same pre-processing, but seperates data from 2021 for validation.

+`21_RegressionOnTrees` : Performs the initial regression models using the location, time, and trees information,

+`22_RegressionValidation` : Performs the same regression, but also validates it using data from 2021